Axway/mft-convert/content/en/docs/TransferCFT/concepts/_index.md

 - A common protocol, such as PeSIT ANY
 - A basic partner object on each Transfer CFT (declare each partner)

-However, your out- of- the- box Transfer CFT can perform a basic loop transfer without any additional configuration.
+However, your out-of-the-box Transfer CFT can perform a basic loop transfer without any additional configuration.
 Additionally, the Transfer CFT installation provides samples that you can use as a templates to get started.
 For more information on samples and performing a verification transfer, refer to the Post installation section in your OS specific *Transfer CFT Installation Guide*.

 ## Transfer types